filesender/filesender/docs/v2.0/admin/configuration/index.md

 * __default:__ 10
 * __available:__ since version 2.0
 * __comment:__ Number of days after which collected client logs are automatically deleted.

+### logs_limit_messages_from_same_ip_address

+* __description:__ An option to limit how frequently transfers from the same IP address are logged
+* __mandatory:__ no
+* __type:__ boolean
+* __default:__ false
+* __available:__ since version 2.30
+* __comment:__ In version 2.30 the default action of not logging frequent items from the same IP address was turned off.
+        This option allows that throttle limit to be turned back on again if not have it causes major problems.
+If this setting with the default of false works ok for people then the option may be removed and the default of not limiting logs will be the only option.
+So in short, you may not ever need to know about or set this option.
+It is here as a fallback if there are issues with it being turned off.

 ---